-His heart was beating fast on account of the solemn place he was in and the silence of the room: and he looked at the skull and at the rector's kind-looking face.

--Well, my little man, said the rector, what is it?

-Stephen swallowed down the thing in his throat and said:

--I broke my glasses, sir.

-The rector opened his mouth and said:

-Then he smiled and said:

--Well, if we broke our glasses we must write home for a new pair.
+His heart was beating fast on account of the solemn place he was in and the silence of the room: and he looked at the skull and at the rector's kind-looking face. -Well, my little man, said the rector, what is it?
+Stephen swallowed down the thing in his throat and said: -I broke my glasses, sir.
+The meeter around his mouth and said.
+The rector opened his mouth and said: -O!
+Then he smiled and said: -Well, if we broke our glasses we must write home for a new pair. wen, if we broke our glasses we must write nome for a new pair.

--I wrote home, sir, said Stephen, and Father Arnall said I am not to study till they come.
+-I wrote home, sir, said Stephen, and Father Arnall said I am not to study till

+they come.

 -Quite right! said the rector.

-Stephen swallowed down the thing again and tried to keep his legs and his voice from shaking.
+Stephen swallowed down the thing again and tried to keep his legs and his voice

+from shaking.

 -But, sir-

 -Yes?

--Father Dolan came in today and pandied me because I was not writing my theme.
+-Father Dolan came in today and pandied me because I was not writing my

+theme.

-The rector looked at him in silence and he could feel the blood rising to his face and the tears about to rise to his eyes.
+The rector looked at him in silence and he could feel the blood rising to his face

-The rector said:

--Your name is Dedalus, isn't it?

--Yes, sir...
+and the tears about to rise to his eyes.

--And where did you break your glasses?

--On the cinder-path, sir.
+The rector said: -Your name is Dedalus, isn't it? -Yes, sir -And where did you break your glasses? -On the cinder-path, sir.
 A fellow was coming out of the bicycle house and I fell and they got broken.
 I don't know the fellow's name.
 The rector looked at him again in silence.
-Then he smiled and said:

--O, well, it was a mistake; I am sure Father Dolan did not know.

--But I told him I broke them, sir, and he pandied me.
+Then he smiled and said: -O, well, it was a mistake; I am sure Father Dolan did not know. -But I told him I broke them, sir, and he pandied me.

--Did you tell him that you had written home for a new pair? the rector asked.
+-Did you tell him that you had written home for a new pair? the rector asked. -No, sir. -O well then, said the rector, Father Dolan did not understand.

--No, sir.

--O well then, said the rector, Father Dolan did not understand.
 You can say that I excuse you from your lessons for a few days.

-Stephen said quickly for fear his trembling would prevent him:

--Yes, sir, but Father Dolan said he will come in tomorrow to pandy me again for it.

---Very well, the rector said, it is a mistake and I shall speak to Father Dolan myself.
+Stephen said quickly for fear his trembling would prevent him: -Yes, sir, but Father Dolan said he will come in tomorrow to pandy me again for it. -Very well, the rector said, it is a mistake and I shall speak to Father Dolan myself.
 Will that do now?
 Stephen felt the tears wetting his eyes and murmured: